BAS Attendance Policy (Revised 10/17/2025)

-Regular school attendance and promptness are important to a student’s academic success and also promote good work habits and self-discipline.
+Regular school attendance and promptness are important to a student’s academic success and also promotes good work habits and self-discipline.
 Parents can support their students and the BAS staff by cooperating with the following requests:

 1. Have students arrive at school early enough so that they can be in their seats ready for morning worship at 8:30 a.m.
+Attendance is taken promptly at 8:30am in each homeroom.
+It is important that students arrive at school early enough so they can get ready for the day to start (unpack backpacks, organize their supplies, take AR quizzes, etc.)

-4. If at any time it is necessary to have a student be absent, arrive late, or leave early due to a medical appointment, please notify the teacher in writing.
+3. If at any time it is necessary to have a student be absent, arrive late, or leave early due to a medical appointment, please notify the teacher in writing.
 Such a note of explanation does not necessarily excuse the student.
-Extended unexcused absences require filling out the "Pre-Arranged Absence Form" through the main office.

 6. Observe the dates provided in the school calendar for the beginning and ending of vacation periods.